Wash, Care, & Avoiding Static Instructions

 - Wash in Cold Water

-- Washing Large items separate is ideal, smaller blankets can be washed in pairs.
+- Washing Large items separately is ideal; smaller blankets can be washed in pairs.

 - Use "Sensitive Skin" or "Eco-Friendly" soaps.
 (1-3 Tablespoons!
 That is all you need, I promise.)

-- Add 1/8 Cup (or less) of Baking Soda for strong oders OR 1-2 cups of White Vinegar.
+- Add 1/8 Cup (or less) of Baking Soda for strong odors OR 1-2 cups of White Vinegar.

 - Either Baking Soda or Vinegar.
 Not Both.